alexsosn/alexsosn.github.io/_posts/2017-06-9-Core-ML-will-not-Work-for-Your-App.md

 comments: true
 ---

+> **Update 09 Aug 2017.** Apple has added a [new API](https://developer.apple.com/documentation/coreml/mlmodel/2921516-compilemodel) for on-device model compilation.
+It fixes some of the problems described in this post.
+I will update the post with the more up-to-day info soon, stay tuned.

 While the buzz around newly released Apple framework is loud, I want to explain several things, that may not be obvious for those who are new to machine learning (ML).

 1. **Core ML is not a machine learning framework.**